 The effects of a global pandemic mean many people are spending more time at home than they're used to, and having nearby access to parks and green spaces is even more valuable than ever before.
 While most people had the same opinion or relationship with the people that lived in their neighbourhoods, others reported getting to know their neighbours better as a result of COVID-19.
 Many even went out of their way to check in on elderly neighbours, help others buy groceries, or even do something as simple as check their mail.

 If you're spending more time at home, you should love where you live.
 At Buildworld, our mission is to connect people with quality building materials at competitive prices they can rely on.
-With a wide selection of products such as roof windows, internal doors, external doors, cement mixers, and cements, we make finding what you need possible in just a few clicks with prompt delivery and reasonable prices.
+With a wide selection of products such as roof windows, internal doors, external doors, Fire Doors, and Internal Glazed Doors, we make finding what you need possible in just a few clicks with prompt delivery and reasonable prices.
 Ready to start shopping for the best-known brands in homewares?
 Visit us online at Buildworld.co.uk today!

 Methodology and Limitations